QianhuiWan/SV_notes/README.md

 Genomic structural variation (SV) means the variation of chromosome structures.
-SV contains many types of variations including deletion, duplication, copy number variations (CNV), insertions, translocations etc. It normally affects a sequence of 1 kb to 3 Mb in length.
+SV contains many types of variations including deletion, duplication, copy number variations (CNV), insertions, translocation etc. It normally affects a sequence of 1 kb to 3 Mb in length.

 SV is larger than SNP and more difficult to detect than SNPs.
 Some diseased are